Riandec/Riandec/README.md

 <h2>About me</h2>
 <h3>Pitchaya Pimmahasiri (Meen)</h3>

-<p>A highly motivated, passionate, and detail-oriented 4th-year Computer Science student from Silpakorn University.<br>
+<p>A highly motivated, passionate, and detail-oriented fresh graduate with a Bachelor's degree in Computer Science student from Silpakorn University.
-I'm currently open for a cooperative education, intern or a new job opportunity.<br><br>
-At this moment, I've a passion for studying <strong>MERN Stack and Flutter</strong> to develop my skills in preparation for internship.<br><br>
+I'm actively seeking a full-time position where I can apply my technical skills and contribute to a team.

+I'm currently enhancing my technical skills by studying <strong>MERN Stack and Flutter</strong>, with a commitment to continuous learning and self-improvement.

 While I'm not developing, I like to spend time with my pets and games.</p>

 <h2>Skills</h2>
+<p><i>*In order of proficiency</i></p>

 **Programming & Tools**
 <br>